 As technological innovation has made aesthetic procedures more accessible and less invasive, cosmetic surgery has become increasingly popular.
 The American Society of Plastic Surgeons (ASPS) reports that Americans are spending more on cosmetic surgery and minimally invasive procedures than ever before.
 In 2016, the total amount spent on these cosmetic treatments reached $16 billion, with experts predicting that this trend will continue to increase.

-If you want to keep up with the demand of your patients and offer them the most popular treatments available, you need to stay up to date on cosmetic trends for 2020.
-Here are what patients are looking for from cosmetic surgery in 2020:
+If you want to keep up with the demand of your patients and offer them the most popular treatments available, you need to stay up to date on cosmetic trends this year.
+Here are what patients are looking for from cosmetic surgery in 2023:

 1. New and Improved Botox

 Botox has always been one of the leading cosmetic treatments, but it is set to become even more popular thanks to advances in botulinum toxin research.
 Botox, the most used brand name product of the treatment, is made of botulinum toxin type A. Some botulinum toxin type B products have come to market recently, though their popularity pales in comparison to Botox.
 However, this may change soon.
 In 2017, a study was released that shows that researchers have engineered botulinum toxin type B to have increased binding affinity to a major receptor (h-SYT II).
 This innovation has improved the efficacy of botulinum toxin type B while also reducing side effects.
 It also reportedly lasts longer, which will benefit both patients and practitioners.
 The product is set for release soon.